Artwork by

 Recovery Goals with Alcohol Withdrawal Treatment

-Motivation is one of the most powerful and essential tools to have in your arsenal while breaking out of this loop.
+Motivation is one of the most influential and essential tools to have in your arsenal while breaking out of this loop.
 Like a really hard boss battle in a video game, to win this fight, we need to first learn and understand all the moves our enemy (alcohol) uses to keep us from progressing.
+The second stage would be to set up checkpoints along the journey to show that we are winning this fight and not running around in circles.
+In our first battle against alcohol addiction, withdrawal symptoms are its first line of defense.

 These symptoms, as explained earlier, arrive in waves.
 Initial symptoms range from anxiety and nausea to irritability and confusion.
 Overcoming this will be our first checkpoint and a clear indication that we are on the right track.

+Based on the severity of the addiction, the difficulty of this game increases or decreases when you win the first battle.
 At this stage, you can assess your skill set and make a decision accordingly.
-If there are no further symptoms and those that have appeared, also start to fade away, this would act as a major checkpoint for most of you.
+If there are no further symptoms and those that have appeared also start to fade away, this would act as a major checkpoint for most of you.

 For others, you might need to acquire new skills and better tools to face the next battle in order to win.
-Rehabilitation centres like Anunitha can help equip you with everything you need to face the next set of symptoms.
+Rehabilitation centers like Cadabam’s Anunitha can help equip you with everything you need to face the next set of symptoms.
 These range from extreme confusion and agitation to excessive sweating and increased heart rate.
 Medical intervention at this stage is advised for most people overcoming alcohol withdrawal syndrome.
 With the help of trained and experienced medical staff, you can overcome this with ease and mark the second major checkpoint in your fight against Alcohol Addiction.

 Help Your Loved One Recover from Alcohol Withdrawal Syndrome

-If someone you care about is taking steps towards de-addiction and are going through alcohol withdrawal, offering them a shoulder to lean on goes a long way.
+If someone you care about is taking steps towards de-addiction and is going through alcohol withdrawal, offering them a shoulder to lean on goes a long way.
 Having a strong support system is important as it boosts their morale and increases their drive to beat addiction.

 However, there are a few things you should keep in mind before being said shoulder to lean on.
 Understanding what your loved one is going through helps bridge the gap between them and you.

 Another effective way to help someone experiencing Alcohol Withdrawal Syndrome is to ensure that they are following a routine and eating adequately.
-The discomfort they are feeling often leads them towards unhealthy eating habits or leading a disorganised life.
+The discomfort they are feeling often leads them towards unhealthy eating habits or leading a disorganized life.
 Nudging them towards the right path once in a while goes a long way in helping them overcome these symptoms sooner.

 For over 30 years, we've been working in the field of mental healthcare.
 During this time, we have helped countless individuals recover from addiction while constantly evolving with the times.
-At Anunitha, you have complete access to our specialised team of psychiatrists and psychologists who are trained experts in the field of De-addiction.
+At Anunitha, you have complete access to our specialized team of psychiatrists and psychologists who are trained experts in the field of De-addiction.
 You can also schedule a visit to our campus to get a better understanding of our approach to De-addiction.
 We encourage you to reach out to us on any platform with your doubts or queries about Alcohol Withdrawal at any time.

 Share this article on social media